About Brent Cairns

 As I often say:

-“I’m less ‘Houee’ and more ‘Doeee.’”
+I’m less ‘Houee’ and more ‘Doeee.’”

-I’m deeply concerned about the rising cost of living, particularly for those on fixed incomes.
 Waimakariri is one of the fastest-growing districts in New Zealand, and with that growth comes real pressure — on infrastructure, on services, and on rates.

 We need to:

-Create more local jobs so fewer people have to commute
+• Create more local jobs so fewer people have to commute

-Be fiscally responsible investing in infrastructure
+• Be fiscally responsible investing in facilities and infrastructure for replacement and growth

-Think creatively about how we serve our growing population
+• Think creatively about how we serve our growing population.

 My Promise